Get help today 888-341-7785

 Senior Addiction Treatment

-If you’re a senior struggling with drug or alcohol misuse, help is available.
-Addiction is treatable and several types of rehab for seniors can help you stop using substances and live a happier, healthier life.
 Treatment may start with a period of medical detox to help rid the body of substances as comfortably and safely as possible.
-Following detox, inpatient rehab and outpatient rehab can help address the underlying causes of addiction.
-Many facilities offer specialized rehab for elderly individuals.
-These rehab programs are designed with this population in mind and prioritize their unique needs.
+Following detox, inpatient rehab and/or outpatient rehab can help address the underlying causes of addiction.
+Many facilities offer specialized rehab for elderly individuals that are designed with this population in mind and prioritize their unique needs.

 Paying for Alcohol and Drug Rehab for Seniors